In the market for a crystal nail file? Don't know which is better? Here's a bit of a guide.

 Ever so slightly longer than the Leighton one.
 This has a sharp end which is a bad thing for clumsy people like myself.
 If you do like a metal nail file with a point then I imagine you would like this.
 The grit on this is more rough.
 You can file your nails with this and take off a lot of length quickly.
 Comes packages in a plastic round tube, quite rustic but cheap feeling and easily breakable.
 Grit - 240.

 I've owned the OPI file for over two years and Leighton Denny's for around a year and I find I use them both.
 OPI for taking down length and Leighton's for smoothing the edges and filing the free edges.
 If I had to choose between the two I'd opt for Leighton's because even though it is slower at removing excessive length usually I just use it to tidy up the free edge as I quite like to keep long nails.
 The finish isn't as smooth with the OPI one either.
-You don't need both files, I got one with tesco points and one as a birthday gift.
+You don't need both files.